 Unacceptable: No handkerchief.
 Handkerchief tucked into the sides of the gown neckline, exposing the bosom.
 Fringed or knitted shawls.
 Synthetic fabrics.
 Handkerchief with modern pattern motif.
 Paisleys.
 Handkerchief tucked into the back of the gown.
 Handkerchief tied together in front.
 Modern scarves (long rectangles).

-For indepth information on neckwear, see Ruth Hodges' slideshow.
+For indepth information on women's neckwear, see this video with Ruth Hodges.

 In 1775 New England we can identify three cap styles for the middling and working class woman --the lappet, the round eared, and the dormeuse.

 The LAPPET cap seems to have been the most common, on both the young and the old.
 It refers to a style that ties under the chin.
 It has a U-shaped caul and a band that comes down into little tapering lappets that meet under the chin.
 A ruffle is attached to the band.
 The ruffle is most often eased to the band, with gathering only around the tips of the lappet.